When and where

 Length of season

-The salmon fishing season on the Luce begins on 25th February and ends on 31st October.
+The salmon fishing season on the Fleet begins on 1st May and ends on the 31st October.
 For trout, the season begins on 15th March and ends on 6th October.

 Where to fish